Voltage regulator: Switching regulators

+average current, when load current drops voltage.

+A switching regulator works similar to an appliance charger.
+When battery charge is low, a charger is plugged in and energy is transferred to the battery.
+When charge is high, the charger disables itself, or is unplugged.
+A switching regulator nominally cycles hundreds to tens of thousands times per second automatically.

-Switching regulators rapidly switch a series device on and off.
-The duty cycle of the switch sets how much charge is transferred to the load.
-This is controlled by a similar feedback mechanism as in a linear regulator.
+The duty cycle is controlled by a similar feedback mechanism as in a linear regulator.

 Because the series element is either fully conducting, or switched off, it dissipates almost no power; this is what gives the switching design its efficiency.
 Switching regulators are also able to generate output voltages which are higher than the input, or of opposite polarity—something not possible with a linear design.
 In switched regulators, the pass transistor is used as a "controlled switch" and is operated at either cutoff or saturated state.
 Hence the power transmitted across the pass device is in discrete pulses rather than a steady current flow.
 Greater efficiency is achieved since the pass device is operated as a low-impedance switch.
 When the pass device is at cutoff, there is no current and it dissipates no power.
 Again when the pass device is in saturation, a negligible voltage drop appears across it and thus dissipates only a small amount of average power, providing maximum current to the load.
 In either case, the power wasted in the pass device is very little and almost all the power is transmitted to the load.
 Thus the efficiency of a switched-mode power supply is remarkably highin the range of 70–90%.

 Switched mode regulators rely on pulse-width modulation to control the average value of the output voltage.
 The average value of a repetitive-pulse waveform depends on the area under the waveform.
 When the duty cycle is varied, the average voltage changes proportionally.

-Like linear regulators, nearly complete switching regulators are also available as integrated circuits.
-Unlike linear regulators, these usually require an inductor that acts as the energy storage element.
+Like linear regulators, nearly complete switching regulators are also available as integrated circuits (e.g. LM2676, TEA1566 Greenchip, 555).
+Unlike linear regulators, these usually require an inductor for step-up or capacitor for step-down, that acts as the energy storage element.
 The IC regulators combine the reference voltage source, error op-amp, and pass transistor with short-circuit current limiting and thermal-overload protection.

-Switching regulators are more prone to output noise and instability than linear regulators.
+Switching regulators are more prone to input noise, output noise, and instability than linear regulators.
 However, they provide much better power efficiency than linear regulators.